-For example, adjusting to living in together in the same house, your new name change, sharing household responsibilities, etc. can be a challenging time for couples.
+For example, adjusting to living together in the same house, your new name change, sharing household responsibilities, combining finances, etc. can be a challenging time for couples.

 If you are having difficulty adjusting to married life, read some of the articles here.

-You can’t have a healthy marriage without trust.
+You can’t have a healthy marriage without trust and respect.

 8. Choose a theme for your family.

-A family theme the vision for your marriage and family.
+A family theme is a vision for your marriage and family.

 9. Raising children is not easy!